marsstrange/CMLS_project25/README.md

 If you encounter connection errors:
 1. Make sure SuperCollider is running before starting Python
 2. Check that port 57120 is available
-3. If needed, restart both applications
+3. If needed, restart applications

 Project Structure
 ----------------